stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 EOF
 ```

-With the configuration above, Anthony can log-in and execute
+With the configuration above, Anthony can log-in to the cluster and execute

 ```bash
 kubectl auth can-i create namespaces